Unveiling E$_6$SSM Scalar Diquarks at the HL-LHC: Abstract

 \section{Abstract}

 We investigate the phenomenology of scalar diquarks with sub-TeV masses within the framework of the $E_6$ Supersymmetric Standard Model (E$_6$SSM) at the Large Hadron Collider (LHC).
-Focusing on the lightest of the six diquarks predicted by the model, we select some representative low masses for them in a parameter space region consistent with experimental constraints from direct searches for additional Higgs boson(s), Cold Dark Matter (CDM), and supersymmetry, as well as from flavor physics analyses.
-Using Monte Carlo ($MC$) simulations, we assess these benchmark points against the latest LHC results corresponding to an integrated luminosity of 140\,fb\(^{-1}\).
+The diquarks decay dominantly to third generation quarks and hence are mainly produced in pairs through QCD interactions.
+Focusing on the lightest of the six diquarks predicted by the model, we select some representative low masses for them in a parameter space region consistent with experimental constraints from direct searches for additional Higgs boson(s) and supersymmetry, as well as from flavor physics analyses.
+Using Monte Carlo simulations, we assess these benchmark points against the latest LHC results corresponding to an integrated luminosity of 140\,fb\(^{-1}\).
+We propose two analysis scenarios, one with a fully resolved final state and a second using boosted top jets, which is more suitable for the higher end of our mass range.
 We further evaluate the signal significance of the pair-production of these diquarks, when each of them decays into $tb$ pairs, at the $\sqrt{s}=13$\,TeV LHC Run 3 with design integrated luminosity of 300\,fb\(^{-1}\), and also at the 3000\,fb\(^{-1}\) High-Luminosity LHC (HL-LHC).
 Our analysis yields a statistical significance exceeding $3\sigma$ at the HL-LHC for diquark masses up to 1\,TeV, indicating promising prospects for their discovery.